 If you’re not producing high-quality, relevant, helpful content, then all of the SEO practices in the world won’t help you in the long run.

 Google has an algorithm that’s complicated, ever-changing and impossible to second-guess.
 All you can guarantee is that no matter what Google and other search engines are looking for in terms of ranking, the value of your content will always be the top priority.

-That being said, if you’ve written a 1,000 word masterpiece stuffed with fascinating, completely relevant and helpful content, where you’ve been as tightly controlled and clear with your prose as possible, search engines will prefer this to one that’s half the length on the same subject.
+Be as concise as possible.
+A reader would rather read a shorter article that gets to the point then a long-winded epic.
+Of course, if you’ve written a 2,000 word masterpiece stuffed with fascinating, completely relevant and helpful content, where you’ve been as tightly controlled and clear with your prose as possible, search engines will prefer this to one that’s a third of the length on the same subject.

 Improving click-through rates

 SEO experts have gone back and forth on whether click-through rate is a direct ranking factor for SEO, given that it is an indicator of whether a user found a search result interesting or relevant enough to click through to the site in question.
 While the consensus seems to be that CTR is not a part of Google’s core algorithm, Google may use click-throughs in a personalised way to adjust the results it shows for an individual searcher.

 More to the point, if you want to convert a high search ranking to actual traffic to your site, getting click-throughs is the way to do so.
 There are many ways to make your search result appear more appealing to searchers; here are some of the key recommended ones.

 A meta description is the snippet of descriptive text that appears beneath the URL in SERPs and also when sharing the link on social media channels like Facebook.

 This is what searchers will read and their decision to click through to your site will largely be determined by how relevant and readable this description is.
 Meta descriptions can be set manually using a meta description HTML tag, or on WordPress, by using a plugin like Yoast SEO.